farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 - Gain `+1 effect rating` for your roll.
 - Take action even if you were taken out.

-#### Add Tension
+### Add Tension

-When you `add tension` to an action roll, you can ask the GM _"What would adding tension would look like here?"_.
-The GM can then offers a `consequence`, like ticking segments on a danger clock, inflicting stress on your character, or adding more drama to the narrative.
+When you `add tension` to an action roll, you can ask the GM _"What would adding tension look like here?"_.
+The GM then offers a `consequence`, like ticking segments on a danger clock, inflicting stress on your character, or adding more drama to the narrative.

 If you accept the `consequence`, add `+1d6` to your current dice pool.

-It is to be noted that there could be scenarios where adding tension isn't an option.
-In that case, the GM can simply communicate that to the player so that they look into other ways to boost their roll.
+There could be scenarios where adding tension isn't an option.
+In that case, the GM can simply communicate that to the player so that they look into other ways to even the odds.

+## Assist

+When you `assist` a PC, you consume `1 momentum`, to give `+1d6` to their roll.
+When doing this, you also expose yourself to possible danger.

+You can also even the odds by using **either** of the following methods.

-#### Use an Asset
+> #### Use an Asset
+>

-Assets are an optional rule available in [Extras&nbsp;»&nbsp;Asset Extra](asset-extra), but they are still considered an option for you to even the odds if you are using that Extra.
+> Assets are an optional rule available in [Extras&nbsp;»&nbsp;Asset Extra](asset-extra) which gives an additional way to even the odds.

 ## Recap